-The first curriculum was developed and piloted this spring through the generous help of educators at Stoddard Elementary School and the Anaheim Elementary School District in California.
+The first curriculum was developed and piloted in Spring 2022 through the generous help of educators at Stoddard Elementary School and the Anaheim Elementary School District in California.
 The curriculum includes a slide show, a YouTube art lesson, and an exclusive interview with a Japanese American World War II veteran designed for teachers.
 We thank AESD for allowing us to share their curriculum guide with all interested teachers.

 Click here to view the Stamp Our Story Curriculum Guide for educators (including slides) for grades 3-6.

 Above is the 10-minute videotaped interview with Go For Broke World War II veteran Don Miyada (100th Bn, A Co.) from April 30, 2021.
 The raw video was reformatted with questions and answer cards, and vocabulary, to use in a classroom.
 Click here for the transcript of the interview with Don Miyada.